IRSE - Institution of Railway Signal Engineers > Qualifications & Careers > Prizes & Awards

 The award is made to the Institution young member(s) who has excelled in the Institution’s exam that year, nominated by Exam Committee and approved by Council, subject to a satisfactory interview.

-Ashley Murray AMIRSE has been jointly awarded the Thorrowgood Scholarship in 2023, click here for further details
+Sundip Laroya AMIRSE has been awarded the Thorrowgood Scholarship in 2024, click here for further details

 The winner is nominated by Exam committee and approved by Council, subject to a satisfactory interview.

-Istvan Darazsi is the winner of the 2023 IRSE-Signet Award, click here for further details
+Brendan Leis is the winner of the 2024 IRSE Signet Award, click here for further details

 Hewlett Fisher Bursaries